cathyxinchangli/cee498ds-project11/manuscript.md

 In conclusion, at the end of the article, the author summarized the four models and affirmed the practicality of black-box and tuned Energy Plus model once again.

+### Amasyali, K., & El-Gohary, N. M. (2018).
+A review of data-driven building energy consumption prediction studies.

+Buildings cause a large portion of energy consumption across the world.
+To reduce the energy consumption, plenty of research has been conducted on predicting the energy consumption for different types of buildings.
+Two major approaches for predicting building energy consumption are: physical modeling (forward-modeling/white-box modeling) and data-driven modeling (black-box modeling).
+Physical models are based on detailed energy analysis which requires input information such as building geometry and construction materials.
+Since physical models rely heavily on the accurate input but the detailed input is often not available to the public, data-driven models based on the available energy consumption data has come to attention.
+The four typical steps in developing a data-driven model are: data collection, data preprocessing, model training and model testing.

+This paper (Amasyali & EI-Gohary, 2017) provides a review of the existing data-driven building energy consumption models from a multivariate perspective.
+In this paper, the existing models are categorized based on the following criteria: 1.
+Scope of prediction.
+The scope of prediction is classified by types of building, temporal granularity, and type of energy consumption predicted.
+2. Types of data.
+Data are classified into real data, simulated data and publicly available benchmark data such as ASHRAE’s Great Building Energy Predictor Shootout dataset.
+3. Types of features used in the machine learning algorithms, such as building characteristics, occupant energy use behavior, and outdoor weather conditions.
+4. Data sizes, which is related to the collection period of the energy consumption data.
+5. Data preprocessing techniques such as data cleaning, data integration, data transformation and data reduction.
+6. Machine learning algorithms.
+The widely used model training algorithms in this field includes: SVM, ANN, decision trees, and other statistical algorithms such as multiple linear regression, general linear regression, autoregressive integrated moving average, Bayesian regression, polynomial regression, etc. Each algorithm has its benefits and drawbacks and should be chosen based on the available data and the goal of the project.
+For example, statistical algorithms are usually easy to be understood and explained, while the model accuracy might be not as good as SVM and ANN models.
+6. Model performance evaluation.
+The widely used criteria for testing the model performance are the coefficient of variance, mean absolute percentage error, and root mean square error.

+The limitations of the existing models are also summarized in this paper.
+First, data-driven models may perform poorly with new datasets.
+Thus, the usage of a data-driven model might be limited to certain data ranges.
+Second, since the data-driven models are black-box models, it is hard to interpret the physical meanings of the models to gain better understanding of buildings’ energy consumption.
+Thus, hybrid models which combine physical modeling and data-driven modeling can balance the benefits and drawbacks of both modeling approaches.

+After reading this paper, we can narrow down the possible models for the project based on the available data provided in Kaggle.
+Since the meter data is time series data, statistical models such as the autoregressive model or autoregressive integrated moving average might be preferred.

 ## Methods
 ### Exploratory Data Analysis